SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 pinot-admin.sh StartZookeeper -zkPort 2181
 ```

-## Starting Pinot controller
+## Starting Pinot Controller

-Pinot controller hosts Apache Helix, and together they are responsible for managing all the other components of the cluster.
+Pinot Controller hosts Apache Helix, and together they are responsible for managing all the other components of the cluster.

 ```shell
 pinot-admin.sh StartController -zkAddress localhost:2181 -clusterName PinotCluster -controllerPort 9001